uonafya/jphes-docs/source/getstarted.rst

 Access *JPHES* via `http://jphesportal.uonbi.ac.ke <http://jphesportal.uonbi.ac.ke>`_ .
 To login to the platform, provide your username and password then click the login button.

+.. note:: If you have challenges signing in, send an email to jphes@healthit.uonbi.ac.ke for assistance or via the jphes servicedesk

 .. _login_page:
 .. figure::  _static/images/jphes-login-page.png
    :align:   center

 Fig.- JPHES Login Page

-.. note::If you have challenges in signing in, contact send an email to jphes@healthit.uonbi.ac.ke

 If successful, it directs you to the JPHES dashboard.